 Many older children and teenagers also communicate well using text messaging and video calls on cell phones, tablets, and computers.
 Video calls are especially helpful for those children and families who communicate through sign language or prefer to have the additional support of lip-reading with the audio signal.
 Some video call software platforms include captioning options, as well.

-Personal Listening Systems allow a child to listen to the TV at a comfortable listening level without disturbing others in the room.
-These systems use frequency modulated (FM), digitally modulated (DM) or infrared signals to send the sound directly from the TV to a headset or the child's hearing aids or cochlear implants.
+Personal Listening Systems allow a child to listen to the TV (and play video games!) at a comfortable listening level without disturbing others in the room.
+These systems use wireless signals to send the sound directly from the TV or a small interfacing device to a headset or the child's hearing devices.
 The advantage to these systems is that they are wireless and allow freedom to move around.
 As children learn to read, closed captioning for televisions and computers can give them extra information.

-FM systems at school.
+Remote Microphone systems at school.

 In many cases, your audiologist will be able to order assistive devices for you.
 Your state may have a

 department that supports people who are Deaf or hard of hearing.
 Typically these departments provide education and services, including assistive devices, for free or low cost.
 A list of apps for accessibility, captioning, telecommunication, and many others can be found